spacetelescope/stwcs/doc/source/fits_conventions.rst

 the row specifies the correction in pixels for every pixel in the column (or row) in the science extension as predetermined by the calibration teams who would be responsible for creating the reference files.
 For ACS the correction is in the X direction and for WFPC2 - in the Y direction.
-The following new keywords are added to the primary header of a science file:
+The following new keywords are added to the header of each science extension of a science file:

 ::